PhoenixRion/metrics-cluster-aggregator/README.md

 To use the local version in your project you must first install it locally:

     metrics-aggregator-daemon> ./mvnw install

+To debug the server during run on port 9000:

+    metrics-cluster-aggregator> ./mvnw -Ddebug=true docker:start

+To debug the server during integration tests on port 9000:

+    metrics-cluster-aggregator> ./mvnw -Ddebug=true verify

 You can determine the version of the local build from the pom.xml file.
 Using the local version is intended only for testing or development.